This page was last revised for version 5.1.0.

 - Live Monitoring Parameters: Lightweight checks that run inline during interactive tracing (at fork initiation, segment completion, path finalization, and node editing)

-- Toolbar: Action buttons for toggling live monitoring, running a full scan, filtering warnings by severity, and an options menu for calibration and presets
+- Toolbar: Action buttons and options for calibration and presets

-- Warnings Table: Displays current issues sorted by severity.
+- Issues Table: Displays current issues sorted by severity and/or impact.
 Double-click a row to navigate to the warning location in the image

 Live Monitoring Parameters